All articles

 Most R&D Tax Incentive consultants charge a percentage of your benefit.
 Software charges differently.
 Here is an honest breakdown of the fee models, the trade-offs, and which one suits an early-stage software company.

-George Walch, Founder and R&D Tax Expert, Rand Advisory4 min read
+Written and reviewed by George Walch, Founder and R&D Tax Expert, Rand Advisory(updated 13 June 2026)5 min read

 If you are claiming the R&D Tax Incentive, you have three broad options: do it yourself, engage a consultant, or use software with expert review.
 They cost very differently, and the headline rate is not the whole story.
 As someone who reviews claims for a living, here is an honest comparison, including where each option genuinely wins.